JohnBinford/AppleWood-Pointe/readme.md

 ### News!

 #### Short Version:
--  The shop is ready for light duty!  <br> (We need another small workbench and are thinking about that as our first "Shop Project".)
+-  The shop is ready for light duty!
 -  The "Gang of Four" (The shop's provisional busybodies and worker bees - Linelle, Jack, Ralph, and Eric) has worked almost daily for the post month and a half to get to this point. <br> Eric hurt some ribs and was out for two weeks - He thanks the other three fellows for their hard work.
 -  The larger group of those interested in the shop (the people on our mailing list) advised that we need to cautious about stuff that can hurt us. <br>
     -  We agreed that an education and/or introduction is necessary for their use.